Conference coming up for women in business

 "We want to support women entrepreneurs in our area," states a news release from SCORE Port Charlotte announcing the event.

-Speakers are to include: Allison Imre, owner/president of Grapevine Communications, Dr. Sandra Kauanui, director of the Institute for Entrepreneurship at Florida Golf Coast University, Kim Quigley, Caroline McCarron, and Linda Coble, market leaders for BB&T Bank and Althea Harris, assistant district director for marketing and outreach for the Miami office of the Small Business Administration.
+Speakers are to include: Allison Imre, owner/president of Grapevine Communications; Sandra Kauanui, director of the Institute for Entrepreneurship at Florida Golf Coast University; Kim Quigley, Caroline McCarron and Linda Coble, market leaders for BB&T Bank and Althea Harris, assistant district director for marketing and outreach for the Miami office of the Small Business Administration.

 Topics addressed are to include: challenges and opportunities of a women owned business, changes that have been seen in women entrepreneurs, growing a woman-run business through financial knowledge, and government contracts for businesses owned by women.